FloraGabriagues/EO_MTF/README.md

 # MTF — From Optics to Measurement

 Every optical system introduces a blur.
-Not because of a defect — because of physics.
+Not only because of a defect but because of physics.
 This notebook series explains how to quantify it, measure it, and understand where it comes from.

 The **Modulation Transfer Function (MTF)** is the universal metric for imaging sharpness.